melezhik/swat/README.md

     $name=value
 fi

-Following is the list of swat variables you may define at swat ini files, the could be divided on two groups:
+Following is the list of swat variables you may define at swat ini files, it could be divided on two groups:

-- **generic settings**
+- **swat variables**
 - **curl parameters**

-## generic settings
+## swat variables

-Generic settings define swat  basic configuration, like logging mode, prove runner settings, etc. Here is the list:
+Swat variables define swat  basic configuration, like logging mode, prove runner settings, etc. Here is the list:

 - `debug` - set to \`1,2' if you want to see some debug information in output, default value is \`0'.